AI-Powered Negotiation Templates

 If base salary is fixed, pivot to negotiating: signing bonus, annual bonus, equity/RSUs, extra holiday days, remote work flexibility, earlier performance review, professional development budget, or relocation assistance.
 Our tool generates scripts for negotiating the full compensation package.

-No. If done professionally.
-84% of employers expect candidates to negotiate.
+No, not when it's done professionally.
+In a Fidelity study, 85% of people who negotiated got at least some of what they asked for.
 Hiring managers respect people who advocate for themselves.
 What CAN hurt you: ultimatums, dishonesty about other offers, rudeness, or being inflexible.
-A reasonable, research-backed counter demonstrates confidence and market awareness.
+A reasonable, research-backed counter shows confidence and market awareness.

 If caught off guard, say: 'Thank you!
 I'm excited about this.
 Can I take a day to review the full package and get back to you?'
 This gives you time to prepare.
 When you call back: be warm, be specific, cite your research, and have your counter-offer ready.
 Our phone scripts prepare you for every scenario.